 Finding calm during stressful times isn’t easy.
 But we have some tips that we hope might help.

-We’ve been talking a lot about how 2020 has been one of the most stressful years for many people.
-This week, over 100,000 people have died from Covid-19, and many more struggle to survive.
+We’ve been talking a lot about how 2020 was one of the most stressful years for many people.
 Just as scary, millions of people are out of work and wondering how they will be able to feed their children, pay their bills, or when they will be able to go back to work.

 I’ve often written about my struggles with Anxiety and my journey to manage stress through meditation.
 My own experiences with PTSD and panic attacks have pushed me to seek out ways to mitigate stress without medication.